 The most common symptom of uterine cancer is abnormal vaginal bleeding.
 This includes a change in menstruation: heavier periods, periods that last longer or periods that occur more often than normal, bleeding between periods or bleeding after menopause, unusual vaginal discharge (this can be a watery, pink or dark bloody discharge).

 See your GP or a gynaecologist if you notice any changes or experience any persistent symptoms that worry you.
 Any changes should ALWAYS be investigated.

 Uterine Cancer – Risk Factors

 - Age.
-Women over the age of 50 are more at risk, BUT this cancer does not discriminate and women of all ages can develop uterine cancer.
+People over the age of 50 are more at risk, BUT this cancer does not discriminate and people of all ages can develop uterine cancer.

 - Being overweight or obese.
-Fat tissues tend to produce higher levels of estrogen, particularly after menopause, which increases the endometrial cancer risk for older, overweight women.
+Fat tissues tend to produce higher levels of estrogen, particularly after menopause, which increases the endometrial cancer risk for older people.